harmeetsingh11/inquireDB/README.md

 The inquireDB application follows a structured workflow to process user queries:

-1. **Input:** User enters a natural language query via the command-line interface.
+1. **Input**: User enters a natural language query via the Streamlit user interface.

-2. **Natural Language Understanding:** Llama3 model processes the query and converts it into a Domain Specific Language (DSL) query.
+2. **Natural Language Understanding**: The Llama3 model processes the query and generates a Domain Specific Language (DSL) query.
+This DSL query is passed to the LangChain SQL chain.

-3. **SQL Query Execution:** Langchain SQL agent executes the DSL query against the SQLite database.
+3. **SQL Query Execution**: The LangChain SQL chain executes the DSL query against the SQLite database.

-4. **Output:** The query results are retrieved from the database and formatted into human-readable text using Langchain output parsing.
+4. **Output**: The query results are retrieved from the database.
+LangChain Chain then formats the results into human-readable text using its output parsing capabilities.

 ## Features ✨

-- **Natural Language Processing**: Converts plain English questions into DSL queries using Llama3.
+- **Natural Language Processing**: Utilizes the Large Language Model (LLM) `Llama3`, to interpret and respond to user queries in natural language, converting them into DSL queries (specifically SQL/SQLite).

-- **SQL Execution**: Executes SQL queries against an SQLite database (Northwind sample database).
+- **SQL Execution**: Dynamically generates SQL queries based on the user's natural language input and executes them against an SQLite database (using the `Northwind` sample database), demonstrating practical database interaction.

-- **User Interface**: Provides a user-friendly interface using Streamlit for input and output interactions.
+- **User Interface**: Features a user-friendly GUI built with Streamlit, allowing seamless input and output interactions for users.

+- **Database Interaction**: Establishes connection with a SQL database to efficiently retrieve query results, showcasing robust and practical database interaction capabilities.

-- **Error Handling**: Handles output parsing errors and retries queries using LangChain's capabilities.
+- **Error Handling**: Implements robust error handling mechanisms to manage output parsing errors and retries queries using LangChain's capabilities.

-- **Conversation History**: Maintains a conversation history to display previous interactions.
+- **Conversation History**: Maintains a comprehensive conversation history, enabling users to review previous interactions seamlessly.

+- **Python-based**: Entirely coded in Python, emphasizing best practices in software development with contemporary technologies.

 ## Technologies Used 🛠️